Lea la versión en español de este artículo.

 How long does it take to recover from COVID-19?

-Recovery time varies, but most people who become mildly sick get better in about two weeks, WHO says.
+Recovery time varies, but most people who become mildly sick get better in about two to three weeks.
+Prolonged illness and symptoms can persist in some patients who are not hospitalized for COVID-19, even in young adults without chronic illnesses, the CDC says.
 People who get severely or critically ill usually recover within three to six weeks.

 A small number of people with mild illness have reported symptoms that have persisted for more than 30 days.
 Some have even tested negative for the disease, despite having COVID-19 symptoms.
 So far these reports are anecdotal, the CDC has said.